Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: GW band structure of , , WS , WS

 The average deviations of $GW$ band gaps between the numerical approaches are summarized in Fig.~\ref{fig_devia}.} \ASH{ The discrepancies may be attributed to several factors, including the use of different pseudopotentials, the limited size of the aug-DZVP-MOLOPT basis compared to high plane-wave cutoffs, and sensitivity to convergence parameters in frequency integration or dielectric matrix evaluation.
-Time-frequency resolution may also contribute to residual differences, which could be mitigated using Hedin’s shift~\cite{Schambeck2024}. }
+Time-frequency resolution may also contribute to residual differences, which could be mitigated using Hedin’s shift~\cite{Schambeck2024}. \reviewnew{This is also demonstrated in Appendix~\ref{litbandgap}, where we report some available results in the literature for the band gaps of the TMDCs at the $G_0W_0$@PBE+SOC.
+As we have stated earlier, one should note however that the comparison with the already existing calculations is fairly difficult as most of these use different lattice constants, which has a huge impact on the band gap~\cite{Zollner2019}.} }

 \ASH{ Comparison to experimental measurements is inherently challenging, as the band gap is highly sensitive to external influences that are difficult to control, such as substrate screening effects~\cite{Zhang2016} and strain~\cite{Zollner2019}.
 Reported experimental band gaps for the four materials range from 1.9~eV to 2.4~eV~\cite{Ryou2016,Zhang2016,Hill2016,Yankowitz2015}, which aligns with our $GW$ results (Table~\ref{t1}).
 However, achieving a precise one-to-one correspondence for each material remains elusive at this stage, \DHP{especially given that many experimentally reported band gaps are measured in the presence of a substrate, which is not considered in this work, as it lies outside the scope of this manuscript.} }